3 ways associations can accelerate innovation and stay relevant

 1. The right people

-The ICBA chose Charles Potts because they knew he was an innovator who closely monitored the needs of the industry and the latest technology.
-They understood that not everyone is a visionary or capable of maintaining a forward-thinking momentum, and that there was a gap present in their staff.
+The ICBA chose Charles Potts because it knew he was an innovator who closely monitored the needs of the industry and the latest technology.
+Its leaders understood that not everyone is a visionary or capable of maintaining a forward-thinking momentum, and that there was a gap present in their staff.

 2. The right vision

 Major decisions for associations require feedback and approval from a wide range of stakeholders, making it difficult to advocate for or enact change.
 To help your efforts, you need to create a strong, unifying vision of where you want changes to take your association.
-And the key to creating that vision lies in the value you’re bringing to your membership.
+And the key to creating that vision lies in the value you’re bringing to your membership, which includes maintaining financial transparency through regular audits and working to ensure the association’s overall financial health.

 Associations operate in an ecosystem that includes multiple layers of support.
 You support your members, who in turn support their clients or customers.
-At the association level, providing substantive value to membership means considering what end-users at all layers really need.
+At the association level, providing substantive value to membership means considering what end users at all layers really need.
+This often involves reassessing your resource allocation to help ensure it aligns with your members’ evolving needs, including the effective management of donated goods and services.

-One of the reasons the ICBA’s ThinkTECH Accelerator program remains effective is that they keep a narrow focus on solutions that address real-world problems.
-There were over 300 applicants to their most recent program, but the organization ultimately chose only 10.
+One of the reasons the ICBA’s ThinkTECH Accelerator program remains effective is that it keeps a narrow focus on solutions that address real-world problems.
+There were over 300 applicants to its most recent program, but the organization ultimately chose only 10.
 Those 10 represented companies that were addressing top-of-mind issues for banks, such as managing liquidity and securing deposits.

 3. The right mindset